 You’re an advocate for the HeForShe movement with the U.N.
 What do you think are some actions that need to be taken toward gender equality around the world?

 I think men need to join the conversation.
-Men hold a position of privilege and by extension power in this flawed and unequal system that we have.
+Men hold a position of privilege and, by extension, power in this flawed and unequal system that we have.
 It’s time that men lend a hand to dismantle it because it would be a healthier world for all of us.
-We’re missing out on a lot of really wonderful, powerful thing because women don’t get the opportunities to actualize and realize their full potential.
+We’re missing out on a lot of really wonderful, powerful things because women don’t get the opportunities to actualize and realize their full potential.

 Women have been getting on the front lines and fighting for our rights.
 I’ve watched my mother and sister fight for me.
 The only reason I have a voice today is because of their fight.
 I was taught what being a healthy man looked like through essentially looking at the world through their lens.